popgenomics/triStyle/README.md

    * [Example](#example)

 # Generalities
-trisStyle is a metapopulation simulator to study the evolution of a heterostyle reproduction system and neutral unlinked loci.
+trisStyle is a fast metapopulation simulator coded in C-language in order to study the evolution of a heterostyle reproduction system and neutral unlinked loci.
 Are allowed:
 	Different models of migration are allowed (migrant _*versus*_ propagule pool).
 	Different initial situations (isoplethy, monomorphic for short, mid or long morph).